 A-ha!
 Now, this is the first major step on your path to becoming a paramedic: complete your EMT training.
 You see, all paramedics begin their career by qualifying as an EMT.
 Then, they take that next step by enrolling for paramedic schooling.

-An EMT certificate program consists of 120 to 150 credit hours but how long it takes you to complete that depends entirely on your lifestyle and other commitments.
+An EMT certificate program consists of 120 to 150 credit hours, but how long it takes you to complete that depends entirely on your lifestyle and other commitments.
 Some students get their EMT training done in as little as three weeks while others take a full year, perhaps while working part- or even full-time.
 It’s up to you, really!

 Armed with this certification in hand, you can start working in EMS.

-Step 5: Get work experience as an EMT
+Step 5: Get Work Experience As An EMT

 Now, it is highly recommended that you take at least six months to get quality hands-on experience as an EMT.
-In fact, most EMS professionals work as an EMT for a few years before they enroll for paramedic schooling, which adds a hefty 1,200 to 1,800 training hours to their to-do list.
+In fact, most EMS professionals work as an EMT for a few years before they enroll in paramedic schooling, which adds a hefty 1,200 to 1,800 training hours to their to-do list.

 Also, make sure you understand your paramedic program’s requirements: some will accept EMT-certified individuals without any experience, while others require a minimum work experience of six months.
 Do your research so that you don’t get derailed.

-Side question: should you bother with experience if your paramedic school accepts EMT certification only?
+Side question: Should you bother with experience if your paramedic school accepts EMT certification only?
 Or should you spend time in the field?
 Our recommendation is that you work for six months to a year (or longer, if you feel you need it), and here’s why:

 Practical, hands-on experience in real-world emergency situations creates permanent memories out of all that medical content you spent so much time learning in EMT class.
 It hones those emergency care skills to a razor’s edge (because people’s lives depend on you being sharp).
 And, overall, it prepares you for life as a paramedic in a way that no amount of classroom training can.

-So, make room in your ambitious plans for that experience and it will pay off immensely when you start your paramedic schooling.
+So, make room in your ambitious plans for that experience, and it will pay off immensely when you start your paramedic schooling.

-Step 6: Enroll for paramedic schooling
+Step 6: Enroll In Paramedic Schooling

 With some experience under your belt—or not … that’s entirely up to you—you’ll be ready to enroll for your paramedic schooling!
-When hunting around for a paramedic program, do make sure that the one you choose is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+When hunting around for a paramedic program, make sure that the one you choose is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 And then, of crucial importance, as soon as you have registered and paid your tuition fee, start studying!
 Paramedic schooling is like a firehose of information that comes at your face at 100 miles per hour.
-My advice is to spend several weeks beforehand learning (and memorizing) as much of the content as possible before you even step foot in that classroom.
+My advice is to spend several weeks beforehand learning (and memorizing) as much of the content as possible before you even set foot in that classroom.

 The next step explains how you can do that …